Women In Abusive Relationships

 Unfortunately, the victim often suffers in silence; afraid of reprisal if she speaks out.
 Even worse is when she does speak up and the situation is down-played by friends who just think she's over reacting.
 And the friends and family who actually recognize the seriousness of the abuse often lose patience when the victim continues to stay with her abuser.

 What these people fail to understand is how continued abusive and controlling behavior changes the victim.
-Their self-esteem is slowly eroded away until there is not enough fight left in them to leave.
+The victim's self-esteem is slowly eroded away until there is not enough fight left in them to leave.
 While there isn't an easy solution for the situation, understanding the various dynamics of abusive relationships can help the victim, and those who care about her, recognize what's going on.

 The following articles offer information to help you recognize and understand the different types of abuse, as well as provide tips on leaving an abusive spouse and recovering from the abuse: